-ClearScale has extensive experience in the use of containers, container orchestration tools, and microservices.
+ClearScale has extensive experience in the use of containers, container orchestration tools, and microservices for cloud application development services.
 You can read about one of them here.
 Because of ClearScale’s work, this client has been able to take advantage of the wide range of third-party services natively integrated with Kubernetes, a container orchestration tool.
 It also now benefits from the use of microservices which, even when managed by separate teams, can be updated independently.
 There are many other case studies demonstrating ClearScale’s expertise.

 To learn more about how containers and microservices could benefit your app modernization project, download our eBook Application Modernization: The Microservices Approach.